malcolmlewis/RPi-Monitor-config-data/README.md

    the default port 4200.
 Access via YaST Security and Users, then under allowed services select from the dropdown list and save.

-### Daily cronjob for packages, patterns and patches installed.
+### Daily cronjob for packages, patterns and patches installed and if updates are available.

 1. The script rpimonitor (/etc/cron.daily/rpimonitor) has been added to run a daily check of installed files via zypper.
 If the magnifier glass is visible in the webpage output, check this to show @System packages installed.

+2. The script /usr/share/rpimonitor/scripts/check_zypper.pl from the nagios zypper plugin package has been added to check if updates available.
+See https://en.opensuse.org/Nagios-plugins-zypper

 ### Include files (/etc/rpimonitor/template)